G4Q95/AutoShortsWebApp/lightweight-refactoring-prompt.md

 I'm working on the Auto Shorts Web App project, a Next.js and FastAPI application that's in the early stages of development.
 I've created a dedicated Git branch called `lightweight-refactoring` for making code improvements without disrupting ongoing feature development.

-Please help me implement the lightweight refactoring plan as detailed in our `2024-05-19-Code-Cleanup-Refactoring.md` document.
-We'll be focusing on the "Lightweight Implementation Plan" section, which outlines a 4-week plan with specific tasks and safety measures.
+I need your help to implement the lightweight refactoring plan as detailed in our `2024-05-19-Code-Cleanup-Refactoring.md` document.
+Please focus on the "Lightweight Implementation Plan" section, which outlines a 4-week plan with specific tasks and safety measures.

 ## Key Information